 Altera rolled up her sleeve and revealed a black six-pointed cross overlaid on top of the scheme of a flower – three petals up, three petals down.

 “Using tattoos or burn marks creates the strongest connection.
 It furthermore makes it harder to separate the rune from you.
-Though…” Remembering the discussions she had in the past, she sulked.
-“For some reason, it is not a popular choice.
-Well, for now, just stick the papers, you drew the runes on, to your clothes.
+Well, for now, just stick the papers you drew the runes on to your clothes.
 It’s not the best, but for the moment, it should suffice.”

 Ragna chuckled.
 “I didn’t expect the prude Altera Xion to have tattoos.
 Guess you are more of a rebel than I had thought.”

 “What’s that supposed to mean?”
 Altera stared at Ragna but then stopped her inquiry.
 “Any other questions?”

 Eric raised his hand.
 “What can the other runes do?
 The ones Veil cannot use.”